Seasonal Property Steward

 Duties & Responsibilities

-- Address issues as they arise on wildlife sanctuaries (trespass, unauthorized ATV and bike use, etc.).
+- Address issues as they arise on wildlife sanctuaries (including but not limited to trash pickup, replenishing maps, trespass, ATV and bike use, etc.)

-- Assist with maintenance of basic equipment such as hand and power tools, and chainsaws, etc.
+- Assist with maintenance of basic equipment such as hand and power tools, chainsaws, and vehicles etc

 At Mass Audubon, our highest priority is finding the best candidate for the job.
 Research has shown that people of color and women are less likely to apply for jobs if they don't believe they meet every one of the qualifications described in a job description.
 We encourage you to apply, even if you don't believe you meet every one of our described qualifications or you have a less traditional background.
 We are looking for applicants with the following qualifications: